Home ยป Recipe Index ยป Muffins

 Instructions

-• Bake the muffins at 425 Fahrenheit for 5 min, turn temp down to 350 Fahrenheit and finish baking for another 8 min or so, until they spring back when touched on top.
+• Turn temp down to 350ยบF and finish baking for another 8 min or so, until they spring back when touched on top, or when a toothpick inserted in the muffin comes out clean.

 Notes

-Sour cream: If you don’t have sour cream, you can always use yogurt instead.
+Sour cream-ย If you donโ€™t have sour cream, you can always use yogurt instead.

-Sea salt: Sprinkle coarse sea salt on the muffins when they come out of the oven, it makes them even more delicious.
+Sea salt-ย Sprinkle coarse sea salt on the muffins when they come out of the oven, it makes them even more delicious.

-Chocolate: Use whatever kind of chocolate you prefer for the recipe.
-It’s best to use a chocolate that you enjoy eating.
-I’ve made the muffins with dark, milk, and semi-sweet chocolate before.
+Chocolate-ย Use whatever kind of chocolate you prefer for the recipe.
+Itโ€™s best to use a chocolate that you enjoy eating, a good quality chocolate.
+Iโ€™ve made the muffins with dark, milk, and semi-sweet chocolate chips before.
 My favorite is with milk chocolate.

-Espresso: Add 1 tsp of espresso powder to the batter to make these muffins even richer and to deepen the chocolate flavor.
+Espresso-ย Add 1 tsp of espresso powder to the batter to make these muffins even richer and to deepen the chocolate flavor.

 Keyword muffins